 Evening in the slough is always so magical and when conditions are favorable, we may witness the extraordinary light show produced by bioluminescent plankton.
 During the summer and early fall, bioluminescent algal blooms may light up the dark night water with every stoke of our paddle blade.
 Leaving from Moss Landing, we’ll have a leisurely paddle through Elkhorn Slough before full darkness is upon us.
-Our trip will begin with a quiet observation of 20-30 sea otters that reside in Moss Landing Harbor.
+Our trip will begin with a quiet observation of sea otters, harbor seals and sea birds that reside in Moss Landing Harbor.
 Beginners welcomed.
 Time Varies with Tides.

 Book a private tour or review our Local Tour Dates

-5 people~ $100 per person for a private day on the water, 6 or more the above rates apply
+6-7 people~ $125 per person for a private night on the water, 8 people ~$100 9 or more and the above rates apply

 I would like to welcome you to our kayaking adventure in Elkhorn Slough National Marine Estuary.
 The protected water of the Slough is an ideal place to observe some of California’s finest coastal resources.
 Sea otters, harbor seals, sea lions and an array of birds can be seen at close range.
 With 90% of California’s wetlands loss to development, Elkhorn Slough offers a special opportunity to observe a biologically rich and critically endangered habitat.

 Plan on meeting at the public boat launch ramp in North Moss Landing Harbor just behind Monterey Bay Kayaks (2390 Hwy One) at TBA.
 We will be using double sea kayaks which are very stable and easy to use.
 No previous kayaking experience is necessary.
 We expect to be back at the launch area by TBA timing varies with tides.
 Refunds are given when cancellations are made at least 10 days in advance of trip date.

 As far as things to bring, here are a few suggestions I can offer: